codefellows/seattle-201d6/week-2/class-06/lab-assignment.md

 Here are some things to keep in mind:

-* Place no function calls in your code.
+* Place no function calls in your code, unless it is inside another function.
 Everything should be run by hand from the console.
 * You will be recording a lot of information in your README file, so it might be handy to have a Markdown reference handy so that you can make it look nice.
 * Create a new branch for each code problem, and merge that branch into *master* when it is completed.
 Don't forget to pull the new master branch from GitHub into your local master branch each time.